AndreaMattone/Blockchain_Ethereum_PoA/README.md

 ```

 Now we are going to set the accounts that are able to Seal, the Sealer accounts.
+In this example Node1 and Node2 are Sealers, Node3 is not.

 ```sh
 Which accounts are allowed to seal? (mandatory at least one)